shinokada/backpack_install/README.md

-# backpack_install for MacOS/Linux
+# Backpack Installer for macOS/Linux

 ## Overview

 This script automates to install all Backpack for Laravel modules from your terminal.

-Tested on MacOS and it should work on Linux.
+Tested on macOS and it should work on Linux.

 Installs BackupManager, LogManager, Settings, PageManager, PermissionManager, MenuCrud, and NewsCrud.